-Predicting species’ functional roles
+Predicting species’ roles

-Next, we were interested in how well species functional roles were predicted.
-The functional role of a species is determined by its position in the food web (Cirtwill et al., 2018), which we quantified using five metrics related to the species centrality within the food webs (number of prey, number of predators, betweenness, closeness, eigenvector centrality), two metrics related to their trophic position (trophic levels and omnivory), two module-based metrics (within-module degree and participation coefficient; Guimerà & Amaral, 2005), and the motif profile of each species (Stouffer et al., 2012).
-We detail each metric, their relation to functional role, and how they were calculated in Appendix S4.
+Next, we were interested in how well species’ roles were predicted.
+The role of a species is determined by its position in the food web (Cirtwill et al., 2018), which we quantified using five metrics related to the species’ centrality within the food webs (number of prey, number of predators, betweenness, closeness, eigenvector centrality), two metrics related to their trophic position (trophic levels and omnivory), two module-based metrics (within-module degree and participation coefficient; Guimerà & Amaral, 2005), and the motif profile of each species (Stouffer et al., 2012).
+We detail each metric, their relation to species’ role, and how they were calculated in Appendix S4.